uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-command-line.md

 ### Rsync: Remote Synchronization

 Rsync is a fast and versatile transfer utility for synchronizing files and directories.
-It is a good choice for manually transferring large amounts of data on or to HPC because only new or updated files are copied.
+It is a good choice for manually transferring large amounts of data on or to CARC systems because only new or updated files are copied.

 The command synchronizes the directory on the local computer, /source/path, with the directory on the remote computer, /destination/path.
 If /destination/path does not exist, it will be created.
 Of course, standard Linux file and directory permissions apply.